2. Who We Are

 12. Terms and Conditions

 12.1 Please also visit our Terms and Conditions establishing the use, disclaimers, and limitations of liability governing the use of our Website.

 Nimbus does not sell your data to third parties at any time.
 We collect your name, email, company and phone number on signup to allow us to contact you with support, training, and news.
 You can unsubscribe from our emailing list at any time using the ‘unsubscribe’ link at the bottom of all our emails.

-Currently should you wish to no longer receive platform updates or other emails from us, you can contact via email at firstname.lastname@example.org or through the in-app messenger.
-Though we plan to allow full, fine grained, self service of data privacy preferences and other account settings through the Manage Account section shortly.
+Currently, should you wish to no longer receive platform updates or other emails from us, you can contact us via email at email@example.com or through the in-app messenger.
+Though we plan to allow full, fine-grained, self-service of data privacy preferences and other account settings through the Manage Account section shortly.